dandadxn/odin-recipes/README.md

-This is an easy project tha uses some of the html fundamentals it is simple, just to put it into some pratice
+This is an easy project tha uses some of the html fundamentals.
+It is simple, just to put it into some pratice